contagon/handbook/handbook/6-stake-leadership.md

 * Serve on the stake adult leadership committee (see [29.3.8](29-meetings-in-the-church.md#2938-ao-stake-adult-leadership-committee-meeting)).
 If a secretary is called, she is also invited.
 * Teach ward Relief Society presidents the principles of ministering and caring for those in need.
 Help them understand their role in helping bishops with temporal and self-reliance matters.
-* Teach ward Relief Society presidencies about their responsibilities for missionary work (see [23.6.2](23.md#2362-elders-quorum-and-relief-society-presidencies)) and temple and family history work (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
+* Teach ward Relief Society presidencies about their responsibility to help lead the ward’s efforts to share the gospel (see [23.6.2](23.md#2362-elders-quorum-and-relief-society-presidencies)) and participate in temple and family history work (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
 * Strengthen single adult sisters in the stake.
 If the stake has a young single adult committee, a member of the presidency serves on it.
 The same is true if the stake has a single adult committee.
 (See [14.1.1.2](14-single-members.md#14112-stake-young-single-adult-and-single-adult-committees).)
 * Coordinate stake Relief Society efforts during emergencies.